amittauro/CV/README.md

 ## Hobbies

 - I am grade 7 pianist and love to play piano in my free time.
-- I also love playing Tennis and have a Level 1 coaching qualification.
+- I am a Tennis enthusiast and have a Level 1 coaching qualification.